aulizdaniel/Biosphere-resereves-data/README.md

 The data is part of a submited paper (not yet published):

-Auliz-Ortiz DM, Arroyo-Rodríguez V, Mendoza E and Martínez-Ramos M. 2020.
-Local diversity of economic activities could reduce deforestation pressures on biosphere reserves.
-In press (Conservation Biology).
+Auliz-Ortiz DM, Arroyo-Rodríguez V, Mendoza E and Martínez-Ramos M. 2021.
+Increasing diversity of non-farm labor could reduce deforestation pressures on biosphere reserves.
+In press.